Who Is Ronald DeFeo?

 Despite having a comfortable childhood in Amityville, New York, Ronald DeFeo grew up emotionally troubled.
 In 1974, he murdered his entire family as they slept.
 The murders were popularized in several novels and films, including The Amityville Horror: A True Story.

 In spite of his academic setbacks, the DeFeos continued to reward their son.
-At the age of 18, Butch received a prized position at his grandfather's car dealership, with little to no expectations.
+At the age of 18, DeFeo received a prized position at his grandfather's car dealership, with little to no expectations.
 He also earned a weekly stipend from his father, regardless of his attendance or job performance at work.
-Butch funneled this salary into his new car—another present from his parents—as well as guns, alcohol and drugs.
+DeFeo funneled this salary into his new car—another present from his parents—as well as guns, alcohol and drugs.

 Conflicts With His Father